dottorblaster/c-examples/README.md

 # C Examples

-Some C exercises related to (but non only) my OSes exam.
+Some C exercises related to (but not only) my OSes exam.

 These are essentially split in two subdirs: